Contractible subshifts: The new group properties

-For $G$ use a generating set $S$ which projects to the generating set used for $H$.
-For any $r$, let $m$ be such that there is a periodic $x \in X_{H,d,r,m}$ where $d = \pdim(H)+1$.
-Pull this back to a $G$-configuration through $\pi$ by $y_a = x_{\pi(a)}$.
+\begin{proof} For $G$ use a generating set $S$ which projects to the generating set used for $H$.
+Let $\pi : G \to H$ be the projection with kernel $K$.

+For $r \in \N$, let $m$ be such that there is a periodic $x \in X_{H,d,r,m}$ where $d = \pdim(H)+1$.
+Pull this back to a $G$-configuration through the quotient map by $y_a = x_{\pi(a)}$.
 Then $y$ obviously has finite orbit.
 We claim that $y \in X_{G,d,r,m'}$ for some $m'$.
 For this, observe that while staying within a monochromatic component, the projection will stay in the same component of $x$.
 It suffices to give a bound on the size of the components in the fiber $F' = \pi^{-1}(F)$ where $F$ is the monochromatic component of $x$ that contains the identity.

 Consider a path by right $S$-translations which stays stays in the fiber $F'$.
-Picking a lift of $F$ and cancelling and reintroducing the right coset representative of elements encountered during the path, we get a new path which stays inside $K$, and moves by finitely many generators $T \Subset K$.
+Picking a lift of $F$ and canceling and reintroducing the right coset representative of elements encountered during the path as in the previous lemma, we get a shadow path which stays inside $K$, and moves by finitely many generators $T \Subset K$.
 Since $K$ is locally finite, there is a bound $m'$ on the components.
 This bound can be taken to only depend on the diameter of $F$, so we are done. \end{proof}

 \begin{corollary} The lamplighter group $G = \Z_2 \wr \Z$ has $\pdim(G) = 1$. \end{corollary}